azuredevcollege/trainingdays/day6/challenges/challenge3.md

 DRIVER              VOLUME NAME
  ```

 We don't have any volume at the moment.
 Let's create the first one.
 For that we're gonna use ```docker volume create``` command without any option.
-If we want to use any spesific volume driver, we would use ```-d``` option but we want to create a local volume so we don't have to spesify driver.
+If we want to use any specific volume driver, we would use ```-d``` option but we want to create a local volume so we don't have to specify driver.

 Type:
 ```shell